rickie/msc-thesis-source-code/README.md

 One codebase is provided by Picnic and the other is open source; [Gravitee](https://github.com/rickie/gravitee-access-management).

 ## General remarks
-- The annotation `@CanTransformToTargetType` can only be used together with the Picnic fork
+- The annotation `@CanTransformToTargetType` can only be used together with the Picnic fork (currently only with the `rossendrijver/return_type` branch.
 - The `*TestInput.java` and `*TestOutput.java` are taken from a private codebase that is yet to be open sourced.
 The `input` and `output` files are used to validate the Refaster templates.